ECP-WarpX/impactx/docs/source/usage/python.rst

               = (particle charge in C * field Ez in V/m) / (particle mass in kg * (speed of light in m/s)^2)
    :param bz: Magnetic field strength in m^(-1)
               = (particle charge in C * field Bz in T) / (particle mass in kg * speed of light in m/s)
+   :param dx: horizontal translation error in m
+   :param dy: vertical translation error in m
+   :param rotation: rotation error in the transverse plane [degrees]
    :param nslice: number of slices used for the application of space charge

-.. py:class:: impactx.elements.SoftSolenoid(ds, bscale, cos_coefficients, sin_coefficients, nslice=1)
+.. py:class:: impactx.elements.SoftSolenoid(ds, bscale, cos_coefficients, sin_coefficients, dx=0, dy=0, rotation=0, mapsteps=1, nslice=1)

    A soft-edge solenoid.